Front Sight 4-Day Defensive Handgun (review)

 Tactical movement involves activities such as clearing a house.

-First rule: Don’t do it if you don’t have to.
+Clearing a house is one of the most dangerous things you will ever do.
+Therefore, the first rule is: Don’t do it if you don’t have to.
 If they’re after your TV, let them get it.
 If a family member is in jeopardy, then you have to respond.

-Tactics don’t guarantee success — You still need to execute your shots.
+Because of the danger of clearing a house — especially by yourself — proper tactics are important, but they don’t guarantee success — You still need to execute your shots.

 - Keep the element of surprise.
 If you try to use OODA, it takes away too much of your time.
 OODA = Observe, Orient, Decide, Act.

 - Play the angles / slice the pie when going through doorways and other choke points.

 - Pace of movement.
 Individual action is slow, for safety.
 Only move as fast as you can guarantee good hits.

 - Maximize your distance.
 Distance favors the trained shooter.

 Front Sight teaches students to walk normally most of the time, forward and backward.
 No fancy walks or footwork, with the exception of when you are forced to clear corner or a room visually before proceeding.